Climate Change Adaptation in New York City: Buidling a Risk Management Response

 Chapter 4 explores challenges of adaptation in major urban infrastructure sectors, such as transportation, drawing on experiences of other metropolitan areas.
 It also discusses the role of the private sector in adaptation.

 Chapter 5 examines current environmental laws and regulations pertinent to New York City to determine their applicability to climate change adaptation efforts.
-It also examines legal frameworks that govern infrastructure.
-Topic areas covered include land use and zoning, environmental impact statements, energy, transportation, water, and communications.
+Legal frameworks that govern infrastructure are described as well.
+The topic areas covered include land use and zoning, environmental impact statements, energy, transportation, water, and communications.

-Chapter 6 examines the role of the insurance industry in terms of climate change adaptation.
+Chapter 6 presents the role of the insurance industry in terms of climate change adaptation.

 Chapter 7 provides a discussion of climate change indicators and monitoring to support the goals of the New York City Climate Change Adaptation Task Force.